 Ways to Give to SPUMC

-Try out our New Text-2-Give Option: It’s easy, it’s fast and secure.
-Just text GIVE to 855-603-8993 and follow the prompts.
+Try Out Text-2-Give: It’s easy, it’s fast and secure.
+Just text GIVE on your cell phone to 855-603-8993 and follow the prompts.
 Once you set up an account and make your first offering, subsequent donations are as easy as typing in a number and hitting send.
-Or, of course, you can make a donation by cash or check on a Sunday in church when we collect our offering.
-Please be sure to use your personalized church envelopes (if you have one — contact Beth in the Church Office if you don’t and would like us to get you some) or one from the pew so we can properly credit your contribution.
+Or, of course, you can always make a donation by check (or cash in person).
+You can place your donation in one of the offering plates on a Sunday morning or mail to: Severna Park UMC, 731 Benfield Road, Severna Park, MD 21146.
+You can also drop by and use the secure lock box on the front porch any time of day or night.
+It really helps if you use your personalized church envelopes (if you have one — contact Beth in the Church Office if you don’t and would like us to get you some).
 All offerings go toward our unified budget unless they are specifically directed somewhere else.

 If you have any questions about your giving or our church finances, please don’t hesitate to contact Chris Chandler, our Finance Chair.
 Thanks!